 How to get Super Duolingo

-As of May 2022, Super Duolingo isn’t available to all Duolingo users.
+As of February 2023, Super Duolingo is available for most Duolingo users.

 Keep in mind that the two memberships are exactly the same.
 They cost the same and you get the same features.
 They just look different and have different names.
 That’s it.